 Select one storyteller from the class and have everyone else break into groups of 3-4 people.

-- While the story is being told the interpreter must communicate what they are saying into words their group will understand
+While the story is being told the interpreter must communicate what they are saying in words their group will understand

 The Missing Piece

 When trying to resolve an issue we need to get all the pieces in order to understand the full picture.
-Sometimes we are given information that is not applicable or does not make sense and we need to clarify.
+Sometimes we are given information that is not applicable or does not make sense and we need to clarify it.

 Interpretation of Meaning